 This means there are only certain damages an employee may sue for under breach of contract claims.
 It is possible for an employee to sue for lost wages and benefits.
 Also, an employee can sue for the amount he or she would have earned in the future, minus the earnings of a new job, considering he gets a job in reasonable time.
 However, an employee cannot collect damages for emotional distress, though this is, at times, a big influence in breach of contract cases.

-Breach of contract is an issue for the experts, and Shegerian & Associates possesses both the experience and skill to handle such cases.
-Let us guide you through the successful resolution of your breach of contract case today.
+Breach of contract is an issue for the experts, and Shegerian & Associates breach of contract lawyers possesses both the experience and skill to handle such cases.
+Let us guide you through the successful resolution of your case.
+Contact us today.